Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Empirical Results and Analysis

-AWS consistently outperforms both AzS and AzN across all workflows, except for Graph, where AzN is slightly faster.
-For Graph, AWS is 40\% faster than AzS ($2s$ vs. $2.9s$), but AzN is actually $40\%$ faster than AWS ($1.2s$ vs. $2s$).
+AWS consistently outperforms both AzS and AzN for all workflows, except Graph, where AzN is slightly faster.
+For Graph, AWS is 40\% faster than AzS ($2s$ vs. $2.9s$), but AzN is $40\%$ faster than AWS ($1.2s$ vs. $2s$).
 For Image, AWS is $97\%$ faster than AzS ($2s$ vs. $73s$) and $67\%$ faster than AzN ($2s$ vs. $6s$).
-This suggests that AWS does a more efficient inter-function data transfer, maintaining stable latency even as workflows increase in node count and path length.
-AzS consistenyl performs worse than AzN, with $2.4\times$ higher latency in Graph, $12\times$ in Image, and nearly $5\times$ in Math, and more so for complex workflows.
+This suggests that AWS has more efficient inter-function data transfer, maintaining stable latency even as workflows increase in node count/path length.
+AzS performs consistently worse than AzN, with $2.4\times$ higher latency in Graph, $12\times$ in Image, $\approx 5\times$ in Math, and more so for complex workflows.

-\takeaway{ Increasing payload sizes causes a linear increase in inter-function latency for AWS, within its $256KB$ limit.
-For AzS and AzN, it leads to higher variability in inter-function times, and sometimes failures, for larger workflows. }

-We examine the effect of using different payload sizes and RPS on the inter-function latency.
-Fig.~\ref{fig:inter-fn-data-transfer-workloads} shows the median inter-function latency (with error bars indicating Q1--Q3 values) for the Graph and Image workflows when we vary the payload~(retaining $1$~RPS) or vary the RPS~(retaining a medium payload).
-For the large payload, AWS does not support these sizes while Azure gives timeout errors for Image (DNF).

-In the Graph on \textit{AWS}, the inter-function latencies increase from $0.59s$ to $2.09s$ as we switch from \textit{small} ($47KiB$) to \textit{medium} payload ($220KiB$), which is a $3.5\times$ increase, while for Image this increases from $1.37s$ to $1.94s$ for small $39KiB$ to medium $245KiB$: a $1.41\times$ increase.
-On average the increase is about $\approx 2.4\times$.
-This is consistent with the microbenchmarks (Fig.~\ref{fig:inter-fn-data-transfer:small}), where we see a $\approx2.07\times$ increase when the size increases from $45KiB$ to $250KiB$.

-For Graph/Image on \textit{AzN}, going from \textit{small} ($47KB$/$39KB$) to \textit{medium} ($220KB$/$245KB$) is an $\approx 5\times$ increase in payload and causes a somewhat linear increase in time for AzN ($0.55s\rightarrow1.45s$/$2.23\rightarrow7.09s$) which is about $2.63\times/3.17\times$.
-This too is consistent with the microbenchmarks (Fig.~\ref{fig:inter-fn-data-transfer:small}) where we see an increase of $\approx2.85\times$ in inter-function time from $45KiB$ to $250KiB$.
-For \textit{AzS}, this payload size change causes a switch from Queues to Blobs.
-Here, the impact is worse for Image ($10s$ to $74s$, $7.4\times$) due to its longer path, causing more requests per second to the common Blob storage.
-AzN's use of Event Hubs even for medium sizes mitigates this.

-When we move from \textit{medium to large} payload ($1.1MB$, $\approx 5\times$ increase), the increase in time is super-linear and sharper for Graph on both \textit{AzS} ($27s$) and \textit{AzN} ($38s$), and worse than the latency increase seen in the micro-benchmarks for comparable payload sizes.
-Larger payload sizes cause greater stress on the storage accounts in writing and reading the inter-function messages.
-This is exacerbated as the workflow size and latency growth since more operations happen concurrently for multiple executing workflows.
-The large payload for Image workflow also causes frequent failures.
-Hence, for larger and more complex workflows the inter-function latency growth is much worse than seen in the micro-benchmarks for AzS and AzN (Fig.~\ref{fig:inter-fn-data-transfer}), limiting workflow scalability.

 \takeaway{ Inter-function latencies for AWS is not sensitive to the request rate, while AzS and AzN show an increase with the rate, limiting their scalability. }